3D muscle anatomy videos

 Do you want to learn about the functions of the lower limb muscles the way they are supposed to be learned - in other words, by seeing them move in real time?

-Using high quality and anatomically accurate 3D animated models, this video series takes the entire lower limb and dissects it layer-by-layer, all the way from the mighty quadriceps down to the tiny lumbricals.
+Using high quality and anatomically accurate 3D animated models, in the following articles you can see videos for the entire lower limb and dissects it layer-by-layer, all the way from the mighty quadriceps down to the tiny lumbricals.
 No stone (or shall we say muscle) is left unturned.

 Muscles of the thigh